Showing posts with label Sports. Show all posts

 - THE CRYPTO'PINION -

 There might be only five but each event has something for everyone.
 However, it's a mixed bag with Skeet Shooting being the best, closely followed by Diving and Hurdles.
 Sadly, the Tripple Jump is awkward and Fencing is plain boring.
-I think if you are going to feature so few games then they all needed to be super-duper perfect to compensate.
+I think if you are going to feature so few games then they all need to be super-duper perfect to compensate.

 Overall, this is a cracking family game that we have enjoyed - even if my daughter completely fails to grasp the concept of waggling a joystick!
 (Kids!).
 Anyhow, Summer Olympiad is definitely at its best when competing against family/friends otherwise it's all over too soon.
 Good, but could have been better with a lot more content/events.